 Step 1: Open and Edit the Image

 The first thing you’ll want to do is open and edit the photo to taste, ideally using your favorite presets to save time and produce consistent results.
-Once you’ve edited the photo how you want it, you may want to take a look at the before/after.
+Once you’ve edited in the develop module, you may want to take a look at the before/after.
 I’ll show you how to do that in the following steps.

 Step 2: How to See the Before/After of an Image

 To see the before and after of your edited photo, you can follow these easy steps:

 To see a before and after of your image in Lightroom Classic, you can follow these steps.

 - Select (D) on your keyboard to activate the Develop panel (unless you’re already there).

 - Select the ( \ ) button on your keyboard.

 - You should now see the original image you took with no edits.